Parkside Newsletter

 25-26 Family Placement Input Form

-Just a reminder to complete your In-District Transfer Form if you are requesting any other school other than Valley View next year for.
+Just a reminder to complete your In-District Transfer Form if you are requesting any other school other than Valley View next year.
 The completed form should be sent directly to admin.

 NOTEWORTHY ITEMS